Entrepreneur + educator

 Project Website »

 I started out as a lawyer with a focus on Intellectual Property Laws.
 Post that, I have been an entrepreneur in the food industry, an agriculturalist of sorts, worked as a small wheel in the cogs of a large company and now work in the non-profit field within the folds of education and publishing.
 I work at the Akshara Foundation where I helped build and lead the Karnataka Learning Partnership project, which is a technology based transparency and accountability project that creates leverage, policy and advocacy output in the public education space.
 I also lead Akshara's data and technology functions as well as work on organizational strategy.
-Previously, I worked at Pratham Books where I built the social media presence, community strategy and built an open source children's book publishing model.
+Previously, I worked at Pratham Books where I build their social media presence, community strategy and an open source children's book publishing model.
 Currently, I am an advisor to Pratham Books, Inclusive Planet Centre for Disability and Policy, STIR Education in India and Children’s Lovecastles Trust.
-Previously, I have been an advisor to Inclusive Planet, an organisation that works in the print disability space During this time, I have also been fortunate to advise a few small startups in the legal, food and social entrepreneurship spaces and have been a founding board member of the Wikimedia India Chapter.
+Previously, I have been an advisor to Inclusive Planet, an organisation that worked in the print disability space During this time, I have also been fortunate to advise a few small startups in the legal, food and social entrepreneurship spaces and have been a founding board member of the Wikimedia India Chapter.
 My passion is 'access' as applied to knowledge and information.

 I was recently in the Serengeti and had a meal that has been the best thus far.
 It was a combination of the setting (the plains of Serengeti with elephants and buffalo and giraffe and birds of all kind in the background and on the horizon), the food (a wonderful picnic hamper filled with every imaginable treat), the company (my wonderful wife and our lovely guide) and the occasion (our honeymoon).
 By far, my most favourite meal yet.